Bose-Einstein Condensate Dark Matter Halos confronted with galactic rotation curves: Introduction

-A recent investigation shows that a stable BEC halo can be formed as a result of gravitational collapse \cite{harko14}.
+A stable BEC halo can form as a result of gravitational collapse \cite {harko14}.
 The model has been tested on kpc scales confronting it with galactic rotation curve observations \cite{boeh1}.
-The BEC model can explain the observed collisional behaviour of DM in the Abell 520 cluster \cite{lee} and the acoustic peaks of the cosmic microwave background (BEC\ could mimic the effects of the standard CDM in the CMB spectrum) \cite{rodr}.
 It was pointed out by \cite{velten} that the effects of BEC DM should be seen in the matter power spectrum if the boson mass is in the range $15$ meV $<m<35$ meV and $300$ meV $<m<700$ meV for the scattering lengths $a=10^{6}$ fm and $a=10^{10}$ fm, respectively.
+In Ref. \cite{lee} the authors showed that the observed collisional behaviour of DM in the Abell 520 cluster can also be recovered within the framework of the BEC model.
 All of the mentioned BEC particle masses are consistent with the limit $m<1.87$ eV imposed from galaxy observations and N-body simulation \cite{boyan}.

-A discrepancy was pointed out between the best fit density profile parameters derived from the strong lensing and the galactic rotational curves data\cite{alma}.
-However the lensing and rotational curve tests employed different galaxy samples.
+A discrepancy was however pointed out between the best fit density profile parameters derived from the strong lensing and the galactic rotational curves data.
+As a conclusion the BEC halo should be denser in lens galaxies than in dwarf spheroidals \cite {alma}.

-In this work we propose to critically examine the BEC model against rotation curve and velocity dispersion data, investigating BEC as a possible DM candidate and pointing out both advantages and disadvantages over the NFW model.
-Previous studies on the compatibility of the BEC\ model and galactic rotation curves were promising, but relied on a less numerous and less diversified set of galaxies then employed here (\cite{robl}, \cite{dwor}).
-The paper is organized as follows.
-The basic properties of the BEC DM model are reviewed in Section 2.
-In Section 3 the theoretical predictions of the BEC model are compared with the observed rotation curve data of three types of galaxies, the High Surface Brightness (HSB), LSB and dwarf galaxies.
-Measurement of the stellar velocity dispersion provides an additional method to determine the density distribution in galaxies.
-The Virgo Cluster, as the nearest and one of the most extensively studied galaxy clusters due to its relative proximity ($16.5~Mpc$) offers thousands of well-resolved galaxies.
-In Section 4 we present the results of a combined test with velocity dispersion profiles and rotation curves of 6 Virgo cluster galaxies and derive the best fit parameters of the BEC\ and NFW\ dark matter models.
-The conclusions are presented in Section 5.
+In this work we critically examine the BEC model as a possible DM candidate against rotation curve data, pointing out both advantages and disadvantages over the NFW model.
+Previous studies on the compatibility of the BEC\ model and galactic rotation curves were promising, but relied on a less numerous and less diversified set of galaxies then employed here (\cite{robl}, \cite {dwor}).
+The paper has the following structure.
+The basic properties of the BEC DM model are reviewed in Section \ref{section2}.
+In Section \ref{section3} a comparison is made between the theoretical predictions of the BEC model and the observed rotation curve data of three types of galaxies, the High Surface Brightness (HSB), LSB and dwarf galaxies.
+The conclusions are presented in Section \ref{section4}.